virtualsecureplatform/TFHEpp/docs/CKKS.md

 Use `--lvl6-tuned-readiness` for current artifact estimates; the exact key size depends on the schedule, sparse weight, and seeded/non-seeded layout.

-The current readiness report is green for static level budgeting and plaintext EvalMod approximation, but full encrypted EvalMod is not yet practical with normal relin-key noise.
-The in-memory diagnostic currently shows:
+The current readiness report is green for static level budgeting, plaintext EvalMod approximation, disk advisory checks, and compact seeded DD EvalMod artifact accounting.
+Small encrypted regression tests pass for both in-memory DD EvalMod relin and the compact seeded DD EvalMod filesystem provider.

-- normal noise: encrypted EvalMod fails in the polynomial stage
-- zero noise: encrypted EvalMod passes, with final max error about `2.5e-6`

-This means the remaining blocker is CKKS relinearization/key-switch noise under the current full-Bbar decomposition, not the ring size or `logQ = 888` selection.
-A practical encrypted bootstrap needs a lower-noise CKKS DD key-switch/relinearization path or a similarly stable EvalMod evaluator with enough noise margin.
+The remaining full-size validation step is generating the lvl6 tuned DD EvalMod directory, generating the seeded product eval-key directory, and running the chained product bootstrap command.
+That run is intentionally not part of CI because the key directory is much larger than the repository artifact limit.

 The old 1108-bit schedule generated full seeded-streamed keys locally, but the end-to-end chained product validation failed in encrypted EvalMod because